 2. Overwriting DLL file

-A recently application installation sometimes overwrites an existing DLL file with an incompatible or invalid DLL file.
+A recent application installation sometimes overwrites an existing DLL file with an incompatible or invalid DLL file.

 3. Malware Infection

 A malicious program has deleted or damaged a DLL file.

 A bad installation of a program corrupted one or more files causing the .dll errors.